linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 24.07.2023 (announcement Dash)
+- 🚀 Hey there!
+We're working hard on our awesome Dash platform to boost productivity! 💪🔥 Have you ever wished for a tool that could streamline your tasks and make your workday more efficient?

 ### 23.07.2023 (announcement)
 - 📢 Hey #Linkspreed fam!
 We've got some exciting news brewing 🌟 We're planning to launch an official status page for all our programs! 🚀 Stay tuned for updates.
 In the meantime, what features or information would you love to see on the status page?
 Drop your suggestions below! 👇 #ComingSoon